 The history of Exarcheia

-Exarcheia’s reputation as an anarchist stronghold has some basis in the area’s history.
+Exarcheia has a reputation as a leftist and anarchist stronghold.
 The Polytechnio uprising of 1973, when students barricaded themselves inside the university to protest the military junta dictatorship, occurred in the area.

 Over the years, Exarcheia has become home to all sorts of misfits in Athens.
 The area is home to many socialist, anti-fascist, and anarchist groups.
 It is also an area extremely popular with students, artists, and intellectuals of all kinds.